Stop motion: 1980s

 Jiří Barta released his award-winning fantasy film The Pied Piper (1986).

 From 1986 to 1991, Churchill Films produced The Mouse and the Motorcycle, Runaway Ralph, and Ralph S. Mouse for ABC television.
 The shows featured stop-motion characters combined with live action, based on the books of Beverly Cleary.
 John Clark Matthews was the animation director, with Justin Kohn, Joel Fletcher, and Gail Van Der Merwe providing character animation.
 The company also produced other films based on children's books.

 From 1986 to 2000, over 150 five-minute episodes of Pingu, a Swiss children's comedy, were produced by Trickfilmstudio.

+1989's A Grand Day Out introduced Nick Park's famous Wallace & Gromit characters, which are still animated in stop motion for all television and film appearances.

 Aardman Animations' Nick Park became very successful with his short claymation Creature Comforts in 1989, which had talking animals voicing vox pop interviews.
 Park then used the same format to produce a series of commercials between 1990 and 1992.
 The commercials have been credited as having introduced a more "caring" way of advertising in the UK.
 Richard Goleszowski later directed two 13-episode Creature Comforts TV series (2003, 2005–2006) and a Christmas special (2005).

-Also in 1989, Park introduced his very popular clay characters Wallace and Gromit in A Grand Day Out.
-Three more short films and one feature film and many TV adaptions and spin-offs would follow.
+Also in 1989, Park introduced his very popular clay characters Wallace & Gromit in A Grand Day Out.
+Three more short films and two feature films, and multiple spin-offs would follow.
 Among many other awards, Park won the Academy Award for Best Animated Feature for the feature-length outing Wallace & Gromit: The Curse of the Were-Rabbit.
 Park also worked on the Chicken Run movie, which was another film from Aardman Animations.